Azure/azure-sdk-for-python/sdk/agrifood/azure-agrifood-farming/samples/README.md

 ### Set up the credentials for authentication

 We use [azure-identity][azure_identity]'s [DefaultAzureCredential][azure_identity_default_azure_credential] to authenticate to your FarmBeats instance.
-If you have followed the [installation docs][install_farmbeats], you should already have an application created.
+If you have followed the [installation docs][install_farmbeats], you should already have an application created, and the appropriate RBAC roles assigned.
 Set the following environment variables to the appropriate values.

 - `AZURE_TENANT_ID`
 - `AZURE_CLIENT_ID`